edgarduarteforero/edgarduarteforero.github.io/_teaching/2014-spring-teaching-1.md

 location: "Bogotá, Colombia"
 ---

-Students will learn to design logistic strategies for companies based on the conceptualization of Supply Chain Management.
-Special emphasis is given to the use of optimization models to design logistic networks.
+The course is aimed to design logistic strategies for companies based on the conceptualization of Supply Chain Management.
+Special emphasis is given to the use of optimization models with software as [Pyomo (Python)](http://www.pyomo.org/) and OpenSolver.

 Main contents
 ==========
+* Supply Chain Management
 * Inventories strategy
 * Facility location strategies
 * Vehicle routing strategies